 On the plus side, it’s got an integrated grid which can be switched on and off.
 I love a grid since it’s helps me keep everything straight and reduces my time spent making little corrections in post!

 The 5dii was widely regarded as having fantastic IQ.
 It had the double whammy of a high resolution 21MP sensor and yet keeping up with the 12MP Nikon d700 in high ISO tests – a truly astonishing sensor.

 Where Canon falls compared to it’s competition is low ISO (ISO100-400) dynamic range – the deep, deep shadows are just not very nice quality.
-In practice, I would happily push the shadows by 2 stops but not more.
+In practice, I would happily push the shadows by 2 stops, but not more.
 The competition are offering 4-5 stops now and this is something which Canon can work on in the future.
 Does this get in the way?
 No, not really for me.
-In a wedding there may be a few shots where more than 2 stops of deep shadows need be recovered and there’s always an option to use a flash instead.
-This is a stylistic point though – others may find their needs are different.
+At a wedding there may be a few shots where more than 2 stops of deep shadows need be recovered.
+This is a subjective point though – others may find their needs are different.

 What I do really like is that Canon kept this camera at 22MP.
 The competition is increasing the amount of MP all the time and, while this might be useful for landscape photographers, it does mean storing and processing photos becomes that much harder.
 22MP will print a beautiful quality A2 photo so I neither need or want more resolution.
 Kudos again Canon.

 As an aside, the camera also offers an improved JPEG engine with more effective noise reduction and many other elements.
 As I photograph in RAW it’s not an issue for me, but it’s a welcome improvement.

 I suppose I should talk about the various alternatives: